Chapter Four: Design by Committee and an Epidemic

 On July 15, at the President's house at 6th and Market Streets, Jefferson convened Thornton, Hallet, Hoban, Thomas Carstairs and William Williams.
 In Brown's history of the Capitol, dark forces were at work: "Hallet, Blodget, Williamson, and Carstairs, all competitors, seemed to have combined and, being on the spot, urged the rejection of Thornton's plan."
 Blodget and Williamson were not at the meeting.
 Brown evidently mistook Williams for the Scottish mason.
 Carstairs had come in second in the Library Company competition, but Jefferson had asked Thornton to pick two local scientific characters, i.e. builders, and he chose Carstairs and Williams who built Thornton's library design as amended.
 Thornton's engineer friend Rivardi was in Tortola meeting a woman he fell in love with in Vienna and who left her husband and child to join him in America.

-Since Jefferson had echoed the president's praise of Thornton's design, the meeting was not stacked against Thornton.
-In June, he had asked Thornton to design a mace for the Virginia legislature.
-Jefferson did not know Williams but knew Carstairs well.
+As for Thornton's design, Jefferson was primarily interested in Carstair's opinion.
+He knew him well.
 The Scottish carpenter had designed and built the house Jefferson was renting and had remodeled it to suit Jefferson's needs.
 Carstairs support for Hallet's plan was decisive, even Williams endorsed.
 Then the day after the meeting, Williams called on Jefferson and explained that after conferring with Thornton, he changed his mind.
 All objections “could be removed but the want of light and air in some cases.”
 That didn't help Thornton's cause.
 Jefferson was very skeptical.
 When he wrote a report on the meeting for the president, he mocked Williams.
 His “method of spanning the intercolonnations with secret arches of brick, and supporting the floors by an interlocked framing appeared to me totally inadequate;... and a conjectural expression how head-room might be gained in the Stairways shewed he had not studied them.”
+He reminded the president that when he was briefly at the meeting, Williams said that "on the whole that the reformed plan was the best."

 These objections were proposed and discussed on a view of the plans: the most material were the following.